Carlos Bocanegra: Rennes

 Bocanegra was signed by Rennes in June 2008.
 He received the number 3 shirt, which is his number for the United States.
 Bocanegra performed well in his first season in France, appearing in all 38 league matches.
 He scored his first league goal on March 8, 2009, in Stade Rennais's 2–0 victory over Auxerre.
 He also scored a goal in a UEFA Cup match and started all the club's Coupe de France matches.
-These included the 2009 Coupe de France Final at the Stade de France on May 9, 2009, where he scored Stade Rennais' first goal against Guingamp, in the 69th minute.
+These included the 2009 Coupe de France Final at the Stade de France on May 9, 2009, where he scored Stade Rennais' first goal against Guingamp, in the 70th -1 minute.

 Saint-Étienne

 On July 16, 2010, Bocanegra was purchased by fellow Ligue 1 club Saint-Étienne for a reported fee of £400,000.
 He wore the number three shirt, as he did captaining the U.S. during the 2010 FIFA World Cup.
 Bocanegra made his debut for the club, on the opening game of the season, in a 3–1 loss against PSG.
 On December 5, 2010, he scored his first goal for the club, in a 2–2 draw against Bordeaux; followed up his second goal in the Derby du Rhône, but couldn't help Saint-Étienne win, as they lost 4–1.
-Bocanegra would be often used in first-team ins and out in his first season.
+Bocanegra would be often used in first-team ins and outs in his first season.
 In a match against Nice, on October 17, 2010, Bocanegra suffered whiplash injury, that kept him out for three weeks.

 In the 2011–12 season, Bocanegra took the captaincy temporarily following Loïc Perrin's absence, on the opening game of the season, as Saint-Étienne win 2–1 against Bordeaux.
 This turned out to be his only appearance.
 He was linked with a move to Rangers, but was warned by Saint-Étienne that they would not sell him.